rizahassan/spotify-lyrics-widget/README.md

 ## How to run

 1. Clone the repository to local machine.
-2. In the project directory, run `npm start` and then 'npm run make'
+2. In the project directory, run `npm start` and then `npm run make`